DAnuraag/Dhakshin/README.md

 # 🌊 DHAKSHIN
 ### दक्षिण · A Cooperative Autonomous Observation System for the Southern Ocean

-**A wave-powered Wave Glider and a deep-diving Gambhira that find each other across a million square kilometres of ice-filled ocean — using machine-learning trajectory prediction, zero fuel, and zero ship time on station.**
+**A wave-powered Vyoma and a deep-diving Gambhira that find each other across a million square kilometres of ice-filled ocean — using machine-learning trajectory prediction, zero fuel, and zero ship time on station.**